Penalties for Non-Compliance of HIPAA – What Is the Fine? Can You Get Jail Time?

 “Covered entities and specified individuals … who ‘knowingly’ obtain or disclose individually identifiable health information in violation of the Administrative Simplification Regulations face a fine of up to $50,000,” explained the AMA report, “as well as imprisonment up to one year.”

 Sentencing can be more severe, though.
 Anything that violates the law and involves deception carries a maximum sentence of $100,000 and/or five years imprisonment.
-Violations that occur because an individual plans to use the data for their own gain or for malevolent reasons are penalized with judgments up to $250,000, accompanied by prison sentences as high as ten years.
+Violations that occur because individual plans to use the data for their own gain or for malevolent reasons are penalized with judgments up to $250,000, accompanied by prison sentences as high as ten years.

 Covered Entities & Individual People

 The Department of Justice decided that if it is determined that a crime has been committed, covered entities (healthcare plans, data clearinghouses, and providers) can be held directly liable.
 Leadership at a covered entity can also be subject to criminal investigation and sentencing by piercing the corporate veil.
-Even if someone in an executive position at a company where misuse takes place didn’t do anything that was specifically noncompliant, they still may be guilty as a co-conspirator or accomplice.
+Even if someone in an executive position at a company where misuse takes place didn’t do anything that was specifically non-compliant, they still may be guilty as a co-conspirator or accomplice.

 “Knowingly”